silnrsi/smith/contrib/rrun/README.md

 Any options supplied are passed on to both calls to rsync, and can be any of:

-  -v          increase verbosity; first occurance just displays ramdisk location -c          skip based on checksum, not mod-time & size -n          perform a trial run with no changes made -C          auto-ignore files in the same way CVS does
+  -v          increase verbosity; first occurrence just displays ramdisk location -c          skip based on checksum, not mod-time & size -n          perform a trial run with no changes made -C          auto-ignore files in the same way CVS does